pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
-  * Refactor the core site layout to use vertical flexbox rather than using a fixed-position div for the center content area
+  * Configure SCSS imports to use TS path rather than relative path
   * Migrate build from classic Azure DevOps to YAML build
-  * Configure SCSS imports to use TS path rather than relative path
   * Optimize bundle size
   * Consolidate compartmentalized core modules into a single CoreModule
 ----------------------------------------